Contributed by – Healthians team

-Going out and seeing your friends is usually a great way to release stress.
-But if you feel start feeling stressed instead of happy about seeing your friends then it could be a sign of mental illness.
+Having a little chat with a colleague or going out and seeing your friends is usually a great way to release stress.
+But if you start feeling stressed instead of happy about seeing your friends or you overthink before approaching them then it could be a sign of mental illness.
 Withdrawal from any kind of social situation is a red flag.
 It is particularly true in the case of substance abuse because you start preferring the company of people who share your addictions instead of your usual circle of friends.
 Depression and anxiety could be the other causes of social withdrawal.
 Any unexplained change in social circles could be an indicator that you need help.

 Daily chores have started to look like a burden

 It’s true that daily chores can get boring but if it gets to the point where you just can’t pick yourself up to do them, then that could be a cause of worry.
 You may lose interest in daily activities and avoid responsibilities when you’re too excited or are in grief.
 But in that case, you would return to them soon.
 If that doesn’t happen and your inability to perform daily tasks continues for a long time, then that’s a sign of mental health issues.